-2.2.5.1 Concrete safety barriers are a very effective way of meeting the strength and burn through criteria and have been used successfully.
-(See 2.2.4 - strength and burn through criteria).
+Concrete safety barriers are a very effective way of meeting the strength and burn through criteria and have been used successfully (see 2.2.4).
 Experience has shown that the concrete can be badly damaged - but not breached by the direct impact of molten metal and flame.

-- 2.2.5.2 Steel structures have been used successfully.
+Steel structures have been used successfully.
 The detail design shall ensure a structure which has no weak point that can be breached by the overpressure or the impact from jets of molten metal or projectiles.
-Structural steel members, carbon steel walls, doors and closure plates that are likely to be exposed to the impact of a jet of molten metal shall be protected by a fire resistant heat shield - 2.2.5.3 The fire resistant heat shield may be a plaster like material which is "trowelled" on or it can be in the form of panels.
+Structural steel members, carbon steel walls, doors and closure plates that are likely to be exposed to the impact of a jet of molten metal shall be protected by a fire resistant heat shield

+The fire resistant heat shield may be a plaster like material which is "trowelled" on or it can be in the form of panels.
 Calcium silicate or shale board has been found to be effective.
 Not only shall the material form an effective heat shield but it shall also be mechanically strong enough to resist the scouring effect of the jet of molten steel.
 It is for this reason that the rockwool used in acoustic shields is not acceptable as a heat shield in this application.
-The fire resistant heat shield shall be supported in such a way that it is prevented from being broken up by the force of the jet.
-Field trials by one of the working group members have shown that a layer of heat resistant material 20mm thick will satisfy the required burn through criteria. - 2.2.5.4 Inspection ports, if provided, shall be covered with reinforced glass or equivalent and shall meet the required strength criteria:
+The fire resistant heat shield shall be supported so that it is prevented from being broken up by the force of the jet.
+Field trials by one of the working group members have shown that a layer of heat resistant material 20mm thick will satisfy the required burn through criteria.

+Inspection ports, if provided, shall be covered with reinforced glass or equivalent and shall meet the required strength criteria.